 WARNING / DANGER

-For general guidelines on the safe use of essential oils, please refer to the link Disclaimer & Safety Below
+For general guidelines on the safe use of essential oils, please refer to the link Disclaimer & Safety below

-Global Harmonized Standard (GHS)
+Globally Harmonized Standard (GHS)

 The GHS has introduced new "common" hazard symbols worldwide.
 These are the symbols used in the GHS.